About Us

 organization.

-Ramiro Jimenez - Director
+Ramiro Jimenez - Treasurer

 Ramiro Jimenez, is a Senior Vice President with FirstBank’s TreasuryManagement Department.
 His career started in 2013 in theCalifornia Market where he focused largely on Mortgage lending and business development.
 Looking for an opportunity to expand his commercial knowledge, he moved to Colorado in 2021 to join the Treasury Management department where he specializes in business development, commercial banking, treasury management product development, and project management.
 Ramiro was raised in the Coachella Valley of Southern California and earned his Bachelor’s degree in Management from the University of California, Merced.
 Ramiro spent the last 3 years serving on the board of the Greater Coachella Valley Chamber of Commerce, the Consortium for Early Learning Services and Martha’s Village.